 DENKMAL

 Johannes Bongers

-founder of Technotlogy.com
+Founder of Technotlogy.com

-© 2024 Concept, text, works, diagrams and photos by Johannes Bongers / Boolean Works (since 1991).
+© 2024 Concept, text, works, diagrams and photos by Johannes Bongers / Boolean Works (since 1991).Boolean Works and Transversality

+DENKMAL